NicoDiazAg/soccer-lineup-builder/README.md

 # Soccer Lineup Builder
 This Java application was our final project for our Software Development class.
 I worked on it with my classmate Vicente Lyon (https://github.com/VicenteLyon).
 We used EclipseIDE.

-It consists of a Soccer Lineup Builder that accepts multiple simultaneos coach connections through the usage of threads.
-It allows coaches to select and add players from a preloaded XML file onto a soccer field canvas, where they can drag them and come up with a lineup that the can save afterwards.
+It consists of a Soccer Lineup Builder that accepts multiple simultaneous coach connections by using threads.
+It allows coaches to select and add players from a preloaded XML file onto a soccer field canvas, where they can drag them and come up with a lineup that they can save afterward.

 To open and run it using Eclipse, please follow these steps: